fishnal/aws-notes/management/cloudwatch.md

 		- Can be analyzed at the cluster, node, pod, and task levels
 	- **Lambda Insights** - aggregates system and diagnostic metrics related to Lambda
 		- This must be enabled on a **per-lambda basis**
+- CloudWatch Subscriptions
+	- Delivery logs in real-time to a subscriber, which can be an AWS service like Kinesis Streams or Lambdas
+	- Can specify filters for which logs are sent to the subscribers

 **Unified CloudWatch Agent** will collect logs and other metrics from EC2 instances and on-premise services running either Linux or Windows